bagustris/octave-tutorial/_episodes/01-intro.md

 To do all that, we'll have to learn a little bit about programming.

-We have a dozen datasets that need analysis, stored as `.csv` files - but MATLAB doesn't know about these files yet.
+We have a dozen datasets that need analysis, stored as `.csv` files - but Octave doesn't know about these files yet.
-The first thing we need to do is set MATLAB's [path](../reference/index.html#matlab-path) to include the directory containing the files.
-The MATLAB path is a list of directories on your computer that MATLAB knows about.
+The first thing we need to do is set Octave's [path](../reference/index.html#matlab-path) to include the directory containing the files.
+The Octave path is a list of directories on your computer that Octave knows about.
 To do this,
 we go to the `Home` tab,
 click on `Set Path`,
 and then on `Add with Subfolders...`.
-We navigate to the directory containing our files and add it to the path to tell MATLAB where to look for our files.
-When you refer to a file (either code or data), MATLAB will search all the directories in the path to find it.
+We navigate to the directory containing our files and add it to the path to tell Octave where to look for our files.
+When you refer to a file (either code or data), Octave will search all the directories in the path to find it.
 Alternatively, for data files, we can also provide the relative or absolute file path.